Curriculum Vitae

 RHS 499 Special Topics in Rehabilitation

 Dr. Rawlins Williams, PhD, CRC, CFLE has extensive academic experience working with programs focusing on disability and rehabilitation at various academic levels with emphasis in undergraduate education.
 She has co-authored two textbooks focused in the areas of case and caseload management.
-Additional areas of research include professional practice in rehabilitation, professional ethics, case/caseload management, psychosocial aspects of disability, and diversity and inclusion.
+Additional areas of research include disability, rehabilitation, case/caseload management, psychosocial aspects of disability, mental health, education, and global disaster preparedness.

 Williams, L.A.
 (January, 2025) Featured on episode of Prairie Public’s Main Street.
 Disaster Prep, New Eats, Hemp Revival, and Carter: the First "Green" President https://news.prairiepublic.org/podcast/main-street/2025-01-08/disaster-prep-new-eats-hemp-revival-and-carter-the-first-green-president